- AI technology in healthcare

 Identifying new uses for known drugs is another attractive strategy for large pharmaceutical companies since it is cheaper to repurpose and relocate existing drugs than to create them from scratch.

 KEEP A PULSE ON EPIC APP ORCHARD AND HOW IT BENEFITS THE HEALTH SYSTEMS

 Altered molecular phenotypes, such as protein binding, contribute to genetic diseases.
 Therefore, predicting these changes means predicting the likelihood of a genetic disorder.
 This is possible due to data collection on all identified compounds and biomarkers relevant to specific clinical trials.

 This allows us to recognize genetic abnormalities in the fetus and compose an individual treatment for a person with sporadic congenital disease.

 The growing popularity of smartphones and AI technologies among patients and professionals is driving the proliferation of virtual assistants.
 In addition, robotic surgery has been the most promising segment in the AI healthcare market as of 2020.
-This is mainly because surgical robot manufacturers are entering numerous strategic partnerships with data analytics companies and artificial intelligence technology providers.
+This is mainly because surgical robot manufacturers are entering numerous strategic partnerships with data science and analytics companies and artificial intelligence technology providers.

 The leading players in the AI market:

 Healthcare Mobile Apps Development: Types, Examples, And Features

 According to The World Health Organization forecasts, the number of medical workers is steadily decreasing every year, and by 2030 there will be a shortage of almost 10 million professionals.
 AI, machine learning systems, and NLP can transform the way care is provided, meeting the need for better, more cost-effective care and helping to fill some of this gap in staffing.
 This is especially true as the population ages and health needs become more complex.